Why stay at boring, run-of-the-mill hotels when there is a world of creative, quirky accommodations?

 The reimagined hostel has capsules integrated into a bookcase, doubling its functionality and inventing a new style.

-Apart from your capsule, the window-side cozy nooks offer a place to relax, and here you can look at Tokyo city too.
+Apart from your capsule, the cozy nooks on the window sides offer a place to relax.
+From here, you can see the busy streets of Tokyo.

 The 26 V8 rooms were individually designed, reflecting a piece of automotive history on their walls and furniture.